forcedebug/power-docs/docs/testnet/phase-2/01-testnet-flow.md

    :::info Note

-   This option takes much more time, then the others, due to manual proccessing of submitted requests by the team.
+   This option takes much more time, then the others, due to manual processing of submitted requests by the team.

    :::